 Self-managed dormitory, education and culture centre: the new Collegium Academicum is located on the site of the former US hospital in Heidelberg-Rohrbach.
 It comprises two existing buildings and one new building which is made of wood with an innovative architectural design.
-First tenants will move in in February 2023.
+The first residents moved into the new wooden building in February 2023.

 The new building, which was designed by architect Hans Drechsler (Dipl.
 Arch.
 ETH), fulfils high ecological and aesthetic standards.
 Drexler Guinand Jauslin architects specialise in energy efficient construction and have won many international awards and competitions in this field.
 Resource awareness is an important design consideration both for the construction and future use of the house.
 That is why we use wood, a renewable resource, almost everywhere as the construction material.

 The innovative design offers space for both individuality and community: 46 three-person and four-person apartments are spread over four floors in the wooden house.
 A terrace is located on the roof of the auditorium which is connected to the upper floors and serves as a meeting place.
 All apartments and pathways are designed with accessiblity in mind, especially the units on the ground floor.
 Also the community spaces are located on the ground floor including a workshop room, the hall and a multi-purpose room with a kitchen.